bebe1437/ha-coordinator/README.md

 # ha-coordinator
-ha-coordinator is a simple failover cluster and based on Zookeeper and build on Curator.
+ha-coordinator is a simple failover cluster based on Zookeeper and build on Curator.

 ## Build
 ./build.sh